blakecwyu/Power_BI_Data_Visualization/Taiwan Tourism Inbound&Outbound Report/README_EN.md

 ├── .gitignore
 └── README.md

+## How to Update Data Folder Path
+This dashboard uses Power Query to automatically load data from local folders.
+If you use a different computer or your folders are located elsewhere:
+- Open `Transform Data` in Power BI.
+- Go to `Advanced Editor` and update the folder path in the `Folder.Files("...")` function.
+- Apply changes and refresh the data.
+This ensures the dashboard can correctly load and process new data from your machine.

 ## Limitations
 - The data is typically released three months after the end of each month, meaning it may not immediately reflect recent events or emerging trends.
 - Due to Power BI limitations, month buttons cannot be disabled for months with no data (future months).
 Instead, they are styled to appear unavailable but can still be selected.